cmss13-devs/cmss13/tgui/docs/component-reference.md

 - See inherited props: [Box](#box)
 - See inherited props: [Icon](#icon)
-- `options: string[]` - An array of strings which will be displayed in the dropdown when open
+- `options: string[] | DropdownEntry[]` - An array of strings which will be displayed in the dropdown when open.
+See Dropdown.tsx for more advanced usage with DropdownEntry
-- `selected: string` - Currently selected entry
+- `selected: any` - Currently selected entry
-- `width: number` - Width of dropdown button and resulting menu
 - `over: boolean` - Dropdown renders over instead of below
 - `color: string` - Color of dropdown button
-- `nochevron: boolean` - Whether or not the arrow on the right hand side of the dropdown button is visible
+- `noChevron: boolean` - Whether or not the arrow on the right hand side of the dropdown button is visible
-- `noscroll: boolean` - Whether or not the dropdown menu should have a scroll bar
-- `displayText: string` - Text to always display in place of the selected text
+- `displayText: ReactNode` - Text to always display in place of the selected text
 - `onClick: (e) => void` - Called when dropdown button is clicked
 - `onSelected: (value) => void` - Called when a value is picked from the list, `value` is the value that was picked